MayaPosch/HD44780_i2c/README.md

 4. **SDA:** I2C data line.
 At MCU level voltage.
 5. **SCL:** I2C clock line.
 At MCU level voltage.

+## I2C address ##

+Default I2C 7-bit address is 0x20, set with JP1 (1-2 connected).
+To use the alternate 0x21 address, cut the connection on JP1 between pads 1 & 2, and connect 2-3.

 ## GPIO header ##

 Four GPIO pins from the I2C expander are broken out into a 5-pin header (J3).
 These can be freely used, limited by the TCA6416A's capabilities.